Accuracy Tests of the Envelope Theory: Envelope theory

-The ET is an approximation method able to determine the spectrum of generic $N$-body Hamiltonians.
-Let us consider a system of $N$ identical particles governed by the following Hamiltonian,
+The ET is an approximation method used to determine the spectrum of generic $N$-body Hamiltonians.
+Consider a system of $N$ identical particles governed by the following Hamiltonian,

 where $p_i = \abs{\bm{p_i}}$ and $r_{ij} = \abs{\bm{r}_i-\bm{r}_j}$.
 The functions $T(x)$ and $V(x)$ are respectively interpreted as a kinetic energy and a two-body potential.
-These are general functions that must nevertheless satisfy a few constraints \cite{sema18b} which are not much restrictive and in agreement with the physical interpretation of $T$ and $V$.
-The ET ensures that a good approximation for the spectrum of this Hamiltonian is given by the resolution of the following set of three equations \cite{sema13},
+Although these functions are general, they must satisfy a few constraints that are not overly restrictive and are aligned with the physical interpretation of $T$ and $V$ (e.g. differentiablility and positiveness of $T$) \cite{sema18b}.
+The ET provides a good approximation for the spectrum of this Hamiltonian by solving the following set of three equations \cite{sema13},

-where $f'$ denotes to the derivative of $f$ with respect to its argument and where $C^2_N=N(N-1)/2$ is the number of pairs of particles.
-The equations are written in natural units ($c = \hbar = 1$).
-In this set, commonly called compact equations of the ET, the equation \eqref{compacteq1} gives an expression of the approximated spectrum $E$ in terms of two unknown parameters $p_0$ and $\rho_0$.
-The two remaining equations allows to determine $p_0$ and $\rho_0$ in terms of a global quantum number $Q(N)$.
-The latter is related to radial and orbital quantum numbers $n_\alpha$ and $l_\alpha$, related to the internal Jacobi variables, as follows
+Here, $f'$ denotes the derivative of $f$ with respect to its argument, $C^2_N=N(N-1)/2$ is the number of particle pairs and natural units are used ($c = \hbar = 1$).
+The demonstration of these equations, commonly referred to as compact equations of the ET, is based on the introduction of the aforementioned auxiliary Hamiltonians.
+A full description of the proof can be found in \cite{silv12}, while a summary is provided in \cite{sema18c}.
+The resolution of the compact equations yields an expression of the approximated spectrum $E$ as well as the two parameters $p_0$ and $\rho_0$ in terms of a global quantum number $Q(N)$.
+The latter is related to the internal radial and orbital quantum numbers $n_\alpha$ and $l_\alpha$ through the following relationship,

-Let us notice that the dimension of the system, $D$, is arbitrary in the ET and that $Q(N)$ includes its only occurrence in the equations.
-To be complete, in the case of one dimensional systems, the expression of $Q(N)$ must be adapted due to the absence of angular momentum \cite{sema19,sema22},